-Christmas present-buying hits its peak in mid-December – but for Tony Foster and a raft of other Tesco Bank customers, shopping plans were scuppered after Tesco Bank cancelled their credit cards without warning.
+Christmas shopping hits a fever pitch in mid-December – but for Tony Foster and a raft of other Tesco Bank customers, holiday plans were scuppered after Tesco Bank cancelled their credit cards without warning.

 Mr Foster, along with other Tesco Bank customers, received a text message last Wednesday saying their credit cards could no longer be used and would be replaced in 7-11 days.